“An amphibolic pathway is a biochemical pathway that includes both anabolic and catabolic processes.”

 What is an amphibolic pathway?

-Amphibolic pathway is the one that involves both catabolic and anabolic processes.
-For eg., amphibolic pathway.
+An amphibolic pathway is the one that involves both catabolic and anabolic processes.

 Is glycolysis an amphibolic pathway?

-Glycolysis provides ATP and chemical intermediates to form new cell material.
-Hence, it is an amphibolic pathway.
+Glycolysis provides ATP and chemical intermediates to form biomolecules, hence it is an amphibolic pathway.

 Why is respiration an amphibolic pathway?